No, there are no prerequisistes to take the exam.

 To amend your booking, click on 'Manage exams' on the home page.

-You may sit the morning and afternoon sittings on different days, unless your employer requires you to sit the entire exam in one day.
+You may sit the mandatory and disease area sittings in different exam windows, unless your employer requires you to sit the entire exam in one sitting.

 No. The company that the person works for provides final